Skip to content

 chopsticks % yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network [01:59:42.628] INFO (xcm/59650): Frontier Container 3001 RPC listening on port 8000

 Typically, the configuration parameters are stored in a configuration file, as are the configurations in the repository's configs folder for the relay chains and parachains deployed in the Dotsama ecosystem.
-The following configuration file works for the demo EVM appchain, overriding the chain's sudo account with Alith's and additionally funding the account with tokens:
+The following configuration file works for the demo EVM network, overriding the chain's sudo account with Alith's and additionally funding the account with tokens:

 endpoint: wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network